browserengineering/book/book/accessibility.md

 Screen readers
 ==============

-Next let's consider a challenge even more basic than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?
+Consider a challenge even more fundamental than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?
 For these users, a whole lot of the work our browser does to rendering content visually is simply not useful at all.
 So what do we do instead?